pandurangpatil/mvn-repo/README.md

 mvn-repo
 ========

-Maven public repository of Agnie Technologies
+Maven public repository of Agnie Media Software Pvt.
+Ltd.

 To use this repository add below Maven repository.